-And now, you're the person buying the audio equipment, not just sitting in front of it.
+As a spectator, you've heard a lot professional audio gear.
+Now, you're the person buying the audio equipment, not just sitting in front of it.
 Where do you start?
-What do you need?
-And what's a "passive speaker," anyway?
-Someone who mumbles?

-Active vs. Passive: You'll see those adjectives frequently when you're shopping for PA speakers, often used interchangeably with "powered" and "unpowered."
+Active vs. Passive: You'll see those terms frequently when you're shopping for PA speakers.
 An active, or powered, speaker has a built-in amplifier, so you can connect it directly to a mixing board.
 A passive, or unpowered, speaker does not, so you'll need to plug it into an external amp.
 Which type to choose depends mostly on:

 - Whether you already have amplifiers or other gear

-Powered speakers will save you space because you don't need to lug around external amps.
-If you're a touring musician, powered speakers are a smart, compact solution, especially if you're also the roadie who schleps gear from the van to the venue, and back.
-They're easy to schlep, easy to use, and, because the amp is already matched to the other built-in components, you get maximum performance.
+Powered speakers save space because you don't need to lug around external amps.
+If you're a touring musician, powered speakers are a smart, compact solution.
+They're easy to schlep and easy to use.

-Passive speakers use outboard amplifiers and processors.
-They're an outstanding choice for permanent placements, such as a church, school, or live music venue.
-And if you're building a large system, unpowered speakers will give you both versatility and room to grow.
-And they tend to be less expensive than their amped-up cousins.
+If you're building a large system, unpowered speakers will give you both versatility and room to grow.
+And they tend to be lighter and less expensive than their amped-up cousins.

 How much power do they need?

-Passive speakers need at least as much power as their program power rating in order to perform well.
+Passive speakers need at least as much power as their "program power rating."
 Most manufacturers suggest giving them up to twice that amount of power for optimum performance.
-See our Pro Audio Amplifiers Buying Guide for more details.
-And we're here to help you find the right combination of speakers and amps for your specific venue.
+See our pro audio amplifiers buying guide for more details.
+And we're here to help you find the right combination of speakers and amps for your venue.

-When it comes to low-range tones like male vocalists, bass, or drums, quality live sound subwoofers are essential elements of almost any system.
+When it comes to low tones like bass guitar and kick drums, live sound subwoofers are essential.
 Bass takes a lot of power, so having a sub to handle that responsibility leaves the other speakers to focus on the mids and highs.
-That makes them sound louder and cleaner, which makes your performance sound better.
+That makes them sound louder and cleaner.

-A good subwoofer takes the bass-strain off of your main speakers
+A good subwoofer, like this Yamaha DXS12, takes the bass-strain off of your main speakers

 As with our discussion of speakers, the right sub for you depends on the music you're playing and the venue in which it's being played.